ApoXalvation/katacoda-scenarios/sharding/step8.md

-Now it is time to create replicasets for configsvr, shard1 and shard2, and in the end attach shards to cluster of MongoDB
+Now it is time to create replicasets for configsvr, shard1 and shard2, and in the end, attach shards to the cluster of MongoDB
 ## Task
 initiate configsvr replicaset <br>
 `